mobility-es/train-damage-tutorial/README.md

 This tutorial is divided into five steps.
 Each step final code is maintained in a separate branch.
   1. Master - Initialization using the boilerplate app.
-  2. Stage2 - Using DataSync to fetch a list of business documents (trains) and listing them in the home view
-  3. Stage3 - Adding a second view to the application and navigating to it when clicking on a train in the home view
+  2. Stage2 - Using DataSync to fetch a list of business documents (trains) and listing them in the home view **3.
+Stage3 - Adding a second view to the application and navigating to it when clicking on a train in the home view**
   4. Stage4 - Creating a new business document (train damage report) and saving it via Datasync
   5. Stage5 - Finishing the Train Damage app by listing the damage reports for the selected train